Archangelza1/VOSS/README.md

 - I Want To Run This On A CI Pipeline Without Chrome And Firefox Installed On A Docker Image
   - You Can Utilise A Cloud Service Such As Saucelabs Or Browserstack In Order To Run On A CI Pipeline However If You Would Like A Self Hosted Solution That Is Scalable You Are Able To Run It On A Zalenium Instance Which Is Hosted In A K8s Cluster

+- I Am Unable To Pull Down The Repository
+  - Your SSH Key Is Either Not Linked To The Associated Account With Access, If You Are Unsure On How To Setup SSH Keys Please Follow The Link (https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

 # Question 2 Link